 Governance | Rialachas

 The Irish Writers Centre keeps detailed books and records of accounts and maintains strict financial controls.
-The organisation is transparent in its audited financial statements, with most recent statements (2016) available here.
+The organisation is transparent in its audited financial statements, with most recent statements (2019) available below.
 These accounts are independently audited and made public on our website.
 Our accounts are also prepared according to the Statement of Recommended Practice for Charities (SORP), which is recognised as best practice by the Accounting Standards Board.

 The Irish Writers Centre is registered with the Charities Regulatory Authority in the Republic of Ireland.
 Our Charity Registration number is CHY 19738.

 The Irish Writers Centre is governed by a voluntary board of Directors.
 Our board members receive no payments and serve a maximum of two three-year terms.

 As Dublin City Librarian 2010-2018, Margaret was responsible for the strategic leadership, development and delivery of Public Library, Archive and Gallery services for Dublin City.
 From 2013-2018 she led the Parnell Square City library and Cultural Quarter project to planning submission stage.
 She took on the role of Chair of the Dublin UNESCO City of Literature Group, 2010 -2018; she was Chair of the Dublin Book Festival Committee 2014-2017 and Chair of the International Dublin Literary Award 2010-2018.
 She is a board member for The Trinity Centre for Literary and Cultural translation.